 Since we selected Java as the implementation language for Kan, we chose Java as the programming language as well.
 However, Java does not fully support our distributed object model.
 In fact, strictly speaking, Java does not support distributed programming at all.
-In conjunction with RMI (the Remote Method Invocation package), Java supports remote programming.
+In conjunction with RMI, Java supports remote programming.
 However, there is no support for object directories, object replication and migration, etc. in RMI.
 For these reasons, we have enhanced the Java language both with the keywords described above, and with the following additional features.